Experiential Marketing – Because Social Media Isn’t Real

 The floating pop-up house was launched to promote Airbnb’s service to London homeowners, following the introduction of new legislation allowing them to rent out their accommodation for up to 90 days of the year (the practice was previously illegal without planning permission, meaning they could face fines of up to £20,000 for letting their property).

-The house was fully functional and had two bedrooms, a bathroom and grassy garden complete with an apple tree and dog house.
+The house was fully functional and had two bedrooms, a bathroom, and a grassy garden complete with an apple tree and dog house.

 The brand also set up a listing for the house on their website that allowed users to enter a competition to stay in it for a night.